WolfieWeb Raspberry Pi Lab

 Close-up of push button wiring connected to Raspberry Pi GPIO and ground

-Suggested instruction image: top-down button wiring showing the breadboard gap clearly.
+Instruction image: top-down button wiring showing the breadboard gap clearly.

 Quick Test

-Raspberry Pi temperature sensor tutorial wiring
+Raspberry Pi temperature sensor monitor with DS18B20 sensor and breadboard wiring

-Tutorial 3 ยท Beginner Plus
+Tutorial 3 · Beginner Plus

-Step 3 of 5 ยท Read sensor data
+Step 3 of 5 · Read sensor data

 Temperature Sensor Monitor